pdefusco/COPML-1_telco_churn/code/README.md

 and do not need detailed explanations of the code.
 Notes that are *specific to CML* will be emphasized in **block quotes**.

-### Initialize the Project
-There are a couple of steps needed at the start to configure the Project and Workspace settings so each step will run sucessfully.
-You **must** run the project bootstrap before running other steps.
-If you just want to launch the model interpretability application without going through each step manually, then you can also deploy the complete project.

-***Project bootstrap***

-Open the file `0_bootstrap.py` in a normal workbench python3 session.
-You only need a 1 vCPU / 2 GiB instance.
-Once the session is loaded, click **Run > Run All Lines**.
-This will file will create an Environment Variable for the project called **STORAGE**, which is the root of default file storage location for the Hive Metastore in the DataLake (e.g. `s3a://my-default-bucket`).
-It will also upload the data used in the project to `$STORAGE/datalake/data/churn/`.
-The original file comes as part of this git repo in the `raw` folder.

 ***Deploy the Complete Project***